European Astronaut Corps: 2022 Group

 The funding by NASA and Russia of the International Space Station is currently planned to end in 2030.
 Thanks to their involvement with NASA's Orion programme, ESA will receive three flight opportunities for European astronauts to the Lunar Gateway.

 Former members

 There are 18 former members of the ESA astronaut corps.

 Some ESA astronauts were selected by other European agencies and then enrolled into the European Astronaut Corps in 1998.

+Heads of the EAC

+The following people (all retired or active duty astronauts) have served as Head of the European Astronaut Corps.

 European astronauts outside of ESA

 Interkosmos

 Ten Europeans became astronauts within the Soviet Union's Interkosmos program, which allowed citizens of allied nations to fly missions to the Salyut 6, Salyut 7 and Mir space station.